srevn/kqexec/README.md

 - `KQ_USER_ID` : Numeric user ID that caused the event
 - `KQ_USERNAME` : Username that caused the event (resolved from user ID)
 - `KQ_TIMESTAMP` : ISO 8601 timestamp of the event
-- `KQ_CHANGED` : Space-separated list of all changes
+- `KQ_CHANGED` : Newline-separated list of all changes
-- `KQ_CREATED` : Space-separated list of items created
+- `KQ_CREATED` : Newline-separated list of items created
-- `KQ_DELETED` : Space-separated list of items deleted
+- `KQ_DELETED` : Newline-separated list of items deleted
-- `KQ_RENAMED` : Space-separated list of items renamed
+- `KQ_RENAMED` : Newline-separated list of items renamed
-- `KQ_MODIFIED` : Space-separated list of items modified
+- `KQ_MODIFIED` : Newline-separated list of items modified

 These environment variables make commands more powerful and reusable.
 For example: